Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_windows_10/guide.en-gb.md

 > [!warning]
 >
-> This documentation applies only to the **new Outlook** and not to " [Classic Outlook](https://support.microsoft.com/office/installer-ou-r%C3%A9installer-outlook-classique-sur-un-pc-windows-5c94902b-31a5-4274-abb0-b07f4661edf5) " available in the Microsoft 365 suite or previously installed on your computer.
+> This documentation applies only to the **new Outlook** and not to "[Classic Outlook](https://support.microsoft.com/office/installer-ou-r%C3%A9installer-outlook-classique-sur-un-pc-windows-5c94902b-31a5-4274-abb0-b07f4661edf5)" available in the Microsoft 365 suite or previously installed on your computer.
 >
 > To distinguish the two versions of Outlook when both are installed, type "Outlook" in the Windows search bar.
 You will then be able to see the difference as shown below.
 The new Outlook has no special mention.
 >
 > ![outlook Windows](images/outlook-windows-identify01.png){.thumbnail .h-500}
 >
-> To configure your E-mail Pro address on Classic Outlook, refer to our guide " [E-mail Pro - Configure an e-mail account on Classic Outlook for Windows](/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_outlook_2016) ".
+> To configure your E-mail Pro address on Classic Outlook, refer to our guide "[E-mail Pro - Configure an e-mail account on Classic Outlook for Windows](/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_outlook_2016)".

 ### Add the account <a name="add-account"></a>